My last post on Pseudo Progression introduced “immune related adverse events” (IRAE’s). My brief experience with IRAE’s follows.

-I was on a roll with nearly boundless energy– beginning with a slight left-foot drag, motor nerve impairments piled-on and within days my left leg was paralyzed, and left arm weakened so that I cannot raise nor use it normally.
+I was on a roll with nearly boundless energy.
+Then, beginning with a slight left-foot drag, motor-nerve impairments piled on.
+Within days, my left leg was paralyzed, and my left arm is so weakened that I cannot raise or use it normally.

-Me—Please be gone next week.
-It’s not your fault that this house is not your kind of place– enabled for ADA and that my two strong arms lasted only the first day.
+Me—Please be gone by next week.
+It’s not your fault that this house is not your kind of place (enabled for ADA) and that my two strong arms lasted only the first day.
 I wish you luck finding a compatible match next time around.

-Leaving prognostications, promises and prognoses hanging for now.
+I’m leaving prognostications, promises, and prognoses hanging for now.
 See me still here, redesigning a life tomorrow.